PrimeTimeTran/next-blog/data/blog/flutter/semantic-stoic.md

 date: '2023-01-29'
 tags: ['Flutter']
 draft: false
-summary: 'Building a Duolingo/Quizlet/Leetcode/Tiktok Clone'
+summary: 'Building a Duolingo/Quizlet/Leetcode/Tiktok Clone with Flutter'
 ---

-Duolingo/Quizlet/Leetcode/TikTok are all apps I've used in the past and thought were kinda cool but cold be improved.
+Duolingo/Quizlet/Leetcode/TikTok are all apps I've used in the past and thought were kinda cool but could be improved.

 I decided to build an app which will combine elements of all of these apps into a self improvement platform.